Financial-Times/origami-website/_posts/2020-02-17-o-layout-chrome-80.md

 ---
 title: CSS Grid In Chrome 80
 description: Users of Google Chrome may recently have seen a broken layout for many of our internal tools and products which use the o-layout component.
-Users of Firefox, Safari, and other browsers were not effected.
+Users of Firefox, Safari, and other browsers were not affected.
 In this post we'll discuss what changed in Chrome 80.

 author: Lee Moody
 ---

 Users of Google Chrome may recently have seen a broken layout for many of our internal tools and products.
-Users who did not upgrade Chrome, users of Firefox, Safari, and other browsers were not effected.
+Users who did not upgrade Chrome, users of Firefox, Safari, and other browsers were not affected.

-In this blog post we'll take a brief look at what changed in Chrome 80 and how it effected us.
+In this blog post we'll take a brief look at what changed in Chrome 80 and how it affected us.

 ## What Happened?

 Many of our internal tools such as [bizops](https://biz-ops.in.ft.com/), [sos](https://sos.in.ft.com/), [people finder](https://people-finder.in.ft.com/), the [Origami registry](registry.origami.ft.com/), and even this blog displayed with a visually broken layout for Google Chrome users who upgraded to Chrome 80.
 Although content was still visible, it made using these sites pretty difficult.
-Users who did not upgrade Chrome, users of Firefox, Safari, and other browsers were not effected.
+Users who did not upgrade Chrome, users of Firefox, Safari, and other browsers were not affected.

 All these sites are built with our [o-layout](https://registry.origami.ft.com/components/o-layout) component. `o-layout` uses [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) to position headers, footers, sidebars, and other key areas of the page at different screen sizes.
 CSS Grid is great at this.
 It enables a developer to flexibly position content in columns and rows, a little like a fancy table.